 ITE Curriculum

-The ITT curriculum should enable trainees to engage in critical analysis of theory, research (including, where appropriate their own) and expert practice.
-Component elements of the planned curriculum must be closely integrated throughout with 21 appropriate opportunities to ensure that trainees have sufficient feedback and support from expert mentors/colleagues to understand, apply, reflect upon, and develop their teaching practice.
+The ITT curriculum enables trainees to engage in critical analysis of theory, research (including, where appropriate their own) and expert practice.
+Component elements of the planned curriculum are closely integrated throughout with 21 appropriate opportunities to ensure that trainees have sufficient feedback and support from expert mentors/colleagues to understand, apply, reflect upon, and develop their teaching practice.

-The ITT curriculum must closely inform taught components, independent learning, teaching practice and feedback.
+The ITT curriculum closely informs taught components, independent learning, teaching practice and feedback.

-The ITT curriculum should provide the opportunity for trainees to consolidate fundamental components of knowledge, understanding and practice, before they begin to deliver longer sequences of teaching (which themselves draw on a range of knowledge, skills, and behaviours).
-As trainees move towards more complex, composite sequences and scenarios, they must have sufficient opportunity to identify, re-visit, and isolate areas which require further consolidation.
+The ITT curriculum provides the opportunity for trainees to consolidate fundamental components of knowledge, understanding and practice, before they begin to deliver longer sequences of teaching (which themselves draw on a range of knowledge, skills, and behaviours).
+As trainees move towards more complex, composite sequences and scenarios, they have sufficient opportunity to identify, re-visit, and isolate areas which require further consolidation.

 ITE Curriculum at BCU